thomergil/gopro-map-sync/README.md

 ./GH0100018.MP4 | gpxdup, duplicate=1
 ```

 Any of the functions in `gpxlib.py` can be invoked using this mechanism.
+(They are explained below.)
 Multiple commands can be piped.
 The follow example is functionally equivalent to the previous example.

 ```
 #